LetongDai/EECS-6694-final-project/README.md

     - power generator settings.
 Allow adding or deleting power generators
     - battery and customer settings.
     - auction and other environment settings

+## Notes:
+The default setting enables the LLM generated reward.
+To use this feature you need to provide a valid Google Gemini API key.
+Otherwise you can disable the setting in user_config.json.